-OREF members have been quick to adopt electric vehicles and had seen a number of alternative fuelled vehicles here including the Shell H2 racer, SIGEN’s Fuel Cell extended G-Whiz, a home converted Renault Belingo and a Mitsubishi I-MiEV before the first permanent resident EV was taken on by OIC.
+OREF members have been quick to adopt electric vehicles and had seen a number of alternative fueled vehicles here including the Shell H2 racer, SIGEN’s Fuel Cell extended G-Whiz, a home converted Renault Berlingo and a Mitsubishi I-MiEV before the first permanent resident EV was taken on by OIC.

-The Peugot ioN car has seen continuous service for the car-park wardens since along with a modified pick-up for litter picking duties and features on Orkney’s Sustainable Energy Strategy cover.
+The Peugeot ioN car has seen continuous service for the car-park wardens since along with a modified pick-up for litter picking duties and features on the cover of Orkney’s Sustainable Energy Strategy.

 The uptake of EVs has been a largely private initiative and it now estimated that 90% of the EVs are in business or private ownership.
 This in large part has been due to OREF member Jonathan Porterfeld of Eco-Cars who moved his business to Orkney after seeing the enthusiasm and opportunity for EVs.

 Since 2013 the number of EVs has continued to rise with them now being a common sight on Orkney’s roads.
 It is hoped that by 2025 there will be 1000 EVs on the road in Orkney – 10% of the total car population.